mariaigosheva/Password-Generator/README.md

-Password Generator 🔑✨
+🔑 Password Generator

-Short description:
-A simple password generator built with HTML, CSS, and vanilla JavaScript.
+A simple, responsive password generator built with HTML, CSS, and vanilla JavaScript.
-Generates two different 15-character passwords and provides copy-to-clipboard buttons.
+Generates two unique 15-character passwords and allows users to copy them to the clipboard with a single click.

-Features 🌟
+✨ Features

-🔐 Generates two unique random passwords at once (15 characters each by default).
+Dual password generation – Generates two random passwords simultaneously.

-🔡 Uses a character array including uppercase, lowercase, digits and symbols.
+Custom character set – Includes uppercase, lowercase, digits, and symbols.

-📋 Copy buttons to copy a password to the clipboard.

-🎨 Clean, responsive UI with plain CSS (no frameworks).

-password-generator/
-│
-├── index.html   # HTML layout
-├── index.css    # Styling
-├── index.js     # Password generation logic
-└── README.md    # This file

-Get started — step by step 🛠️
-1. Create project folder 📁
-   mkdir password-generator
-cd password-generator
-2. Create files 📄
-   touch index.html index.css index.js README.md
-3. Add the HTML 🧩

-(see full code in repo)

-4. Add the CSS 🎨

-(see full code in repo)

-5. Add the JavaScript ⚡

-(see full code in repo)

-6. Test locally 🖥️

-Open index.html in your browser.

-Click Generate Passwords ➡️ two passwords appear.

-Click Copy 📋 to copy a password.
+Copy-to-clipboard – Click the button to copy any password instantly 📋.

-7. Customization ✏️
+Clean design – Responsive and minimalist layout, easy to read and use.

-🔢 Change password length in index.js:
+Customizable – Easily change password length or characters in index.js.
-   const passwordLength = 20;
-   🛠️ Modify the characters array to add/remove symbols, digits, or letters.

-   Status: ✅ Project completed 🎉
+🛠️ Tech Stack

+HTML5 – Semantic layout

+CSS3 – Styling and responsiveness

+JavaScript (Vanilla) – Password logic and clipboard functionality

+🚀 Use Cases

+This project is great for:

+Learning JavaScript and DOM manipulation

+Quick password generation tools

+Portfolio or frontend practice projects

+📂 Project Status

+✅ Complete – Fully functional and ready to use